Vahid-Kosari/fenjan_website/ReadME.md

 ### Backend Infrastructure

 To manage user access and ensure timely updates, Redis and Celery are utilized for task scheduling and background job management.
 These tools help keep the application scalable and responsive.
+Users' data is stored in the models.py as Customer class.
+Also, admin interface enhanced a little to inform the admin about users' state. linkedin_sgai.py and llama3.py are obsolete.

 ### Data Extraction and Processing

 Initially, I experimented with ASGI modules and the Llama3 model to format the scraped data.
 However, due to unsatisfactory results, I conducted an in-depth analysis of LinkedIn's site structure.
 This manual process took significant time and effort to understand the layout and extract relevant, structured data.
-The focus is on identifying posts with application links, avoiding unrelevant links and posts, and repackaging the extracted content into a readable, user-friendly HTML format.
+The focus is on identifying posts with application links and repackaging the extracted content into a readable, user-friendly HTML format.

 ### Email Delivery